-While the Current Affairs quiz questions are relevant for various exams such as Bank Exams, SSC Exams, State Public Service Commission Exams, we select the questions as per the UPSC Syllabus.
+- The current affairs questions asked in the quiz will be relevant for various exams other than IAS; such as Bank Exams, SSC Exams, State Public Service Commission Exams.

 - Ancient Indian History

 - Indian Economy

 Also, solve mock test series in the form of UPSC GK MCQs and test your preparation for the upcoming exam.
 Ascertain your preparation level for IAS prelims with the expert-compiled UPSC quiz questions.

 There are several UPSC aspirants who would give the examination in Hindi.
 For such candidates, we have brought daily current affairs quiz in Hindi.
 The latest quiz can be found below: